 I can now go into my stream and simple edit the tweet with a maximum of 3 hashtags relevant to my business and schedule it in.
-As you can see, it’s vital that your influencers have content that can be consistently tweeted or you will be wasting valuable time scrolling through the feed.
+As mentioned, it’s vital that your influencers have content that can be consistently retweeted or you will be wasting valuable time scrolling through the feed.

 Below is a screen shot of how to edit a tweet and reschedule it.

 Another life-saving add-on for me has to be the Hootsuite share page icon which can be added to your browser.
 This is great to use for current tech/ marketing news that may be on a website rather than in a twitter feed but is a trending topic you wish to share.